viamrobotics/docs/docs/services/motion.md

-#### **{"motion_profile": "pseudolinear"}**
+#### Pseudolinear Constraint

-This restricts the path such that it will deviate from the straight-line linear path between start and goal by no more than a certain amount, where that amount is determined as a percentage of the distance from start to goal.
+The Pseudolinear constraint restricts the path such that it will deviate from the straight-line linear path between start and goal by no more than a certain amount, where that amount is determined as a percentage of the distance from start to goal.
 Linear and orientation deviation are determined separately, so if a motion has a large linear difference but has identical starting and ending orientations, the motion will hold its orientation constant while allowing some linear deflection.
 This has the following suboption:

 <table>